wenbo-li-ee/wenbo-li-ee.github.io/_posts/2023-04-11-IELTS-Speaking.md

 **How difficult it was to do**
 **And explain why you are proud of this achievement.**

-One achievement that I am particularly proud of is winning an award in the MCM (Mathematical Contest in Modeling) competition, which is a challenging and prestigious international math competition that requires participants to solve complex and real-world mathematical problems.
+One achievement that I am particularly proud of is winning an award in the MCM (Mathematical Contest in Modeling) competition, which is a challenging and prestigious international math competition that requires participants to solve **complex and real-world mathematical problems**.

 My team and I participated in the competition during our senior year of high school.
 We were tasked with developing a mathematical model that could predict the potential impact of a pandemic outbreak on a population.
-It was a daunting task, and we knew that it would require long hours of research, analysis, and collaboration.
+It was a daunting task, and we knew that it would require **long hours of research, analysis, and collaboration**.

 We approached the problem by dividing the work among the three of us and playing to each other's strengths.
 We spent several days conducting research, gathering data, and constructing a mathematical model that could simulate the spread of a pandemic.
 We also used statistical analysis to predict the impact of different intervention measures, such as social distancing and vaccination campaigns.

-The competition was challenging, and we faced many obstacles along the way.
-However, we persevered, and after several rounds of intense competition, we were thrilled to hear that our team had won an award.
+The competition was challenging, and we **faced many obstacles along the way**.
+However, we **persevered**, and after several rounds of intense competition, we **were thrilled to** hear that our team had won an award.

-I am proud of this achievement because it required a great deal of hard work, dedication, and teamwork.
+I am proud of this achievement because it required **a great deal of hard work, dedication, and teamwork**.
 It was a challenging and rewarding experience that pushed me to develop my mathematical skills and to work collaboratively with others.
-Winning an award in an international competition was an incredible accomplishment, and it gave me a sense of confidence and validation in my abilities.
+Winning an award in an international competition was an incredible accomplishment, and it **gave me a sense of confidence and validation** in my abilities.

 Moreover, the experience taught me the importance of working towards a goal and overcoming obstacles along the way.
 It instilled in me a sense of perseverance and resilience that has served me well in other areas of my life.
 Overall, winning an award in the MCM competition is an achievement that I am incredibly proud of, and it is a memory that I will cherish for years to come.